markusdosch/essentialmunich/README.md

 * Usually you need to take care about electricity costs, and internet & phone, yourself.
 * Besides rent, every household has to pay a monthly GEZ fee to finance the public broadcast services
 * In case you don't want to receive advertisements that are put into your mailbox, you can order a free "no-ads" sticker at AWM
 * Trash: At every house, there are trash bins for "normal waste", paper, and organic ("bio").
 You are supposed to use recycling spots to throw away plastic, glass, and cans.
-Other trash should be be brought to the "Wertstoffhof"
+Other trash can be be brought to a "Wertstoffhof" (free of charge).
+Find the next Wertstoffhof [here](https://www.awm-muenchen.de/index/wertstoffhoefe/wertstoffhoefe.html).
 * Munich's tap water is very good, one of the best in Europe

 ## Finances

 ### Banking

-* N26 is a German challenger Bank, app-focused
+* [N26](https://n26.com) is a German challenger Bank, app-focused
-* DKB german direct Bank, Comdirect also good
+* [DKB](https://www.dkb.de) is a German direct Bank (bank without physical dependencies), Comdirect is also good
 * classical banks: Deutsche, Commerzbank,...

 ### Taxes